ibm-cloud-docs/cis/managing-for-reliability.md

 {:deprecated: .deprecated}
 {:generic: data-hd-programlang="generic"}

-# Manage your IBM CIS deployment for optimal reliability
+# Manage your {{site.data.keyword.cis_full_notm}} deployment for optimal reliability
 {:manage-your-ibm-cis-deployment-for-optimal-reliability}

-To achieve optimal reliability for your IBM CIS deployment, you can set up a helpful DNS configuration and you can set up Global Load Balancers.
+To achieve optimal reliability for your {{site.data.keyword.cis_full}} deployment, you can set up a helpful DNS configuration and you can set up Global Load Balancers.
 For additional reliability, you can use our Page Rules to be sure that your web content is delivered to your customers, even if your origin server or the cache has a problem.
-This document gives details about some best practices for making your IBM CIS deployment optimally reliable.
+This document gives details about some best practices for making your {{site.data.keyword.cis_short_notm}} deployment optimally reliable.

 Generally, our recommended best practices are these:

- * Set up your DNS to take advantage of IBM CIS proxy servers and other features
+ * Set up your DNS to take advantage of {{site.data.keyword.cis_short_notm}} proxy servers and other features
  * Use one or more Global Load Balancers to distribute your site traffic evenly
  * Set up appropriate Page Rules to manage your caching and other options

-Each of these items provides certain functionality you can use to create a more reliable CIS deployment.
+Each of these items provides certain functionality you can use to create a more reliable {{site.data.keyword.cis_short_notm}} deployment.

-Notice that the CIS interface is organized into sections for *security*, *reliability*, and *performance*.
+Notice that the {{site.data.keyword.cis_short_notm}} interface is organized into sections for *security*, *reliability*, and *performance*.
 The main navigation menu is shown in the following figure, with the Global Load Balancers and DNS menu items revealed:

 ![Left navigation DNS ](images/cis-left-navigation.png)